samonzeweb/godb/README.md

 - Optional common db errors handling for backend databases.(`db.UseErrorParser()`)
 - Define your own logger (should have `Println(...)` method)
 - Define model struct name to db table naming with `db.SetDefaultTableNamer(yourFn)`.
 Supported types are: Plural,Snake,SnakePlural.
 You can also define `TableName() string` method to for your struct and return whatever table name will be.
+- BlackListing or WhiteListing columns for struct based inserts and updates.
 - Could by used with
   - SQLite
   - PostgreSQL